-Refresh Configure the IPsec This button allows data displayed in the table to be refreshed.
-This link makes it possible to go directly to the configuration of the IPsec VPN service (Configuration VPN IPsec VPN IPs VPN service (Configuration > VPN > IPsec VPN module).
+Configure the IPsec VPN service This link makes it possible to go directly to the configuration of the IPsec VPN service (Configuration > VPN > IPsec VPN module).
+Refresh This button allows data displayed in the table to be refreshed.

 33.12.2 "Policies" table